Want an honest look at what it’s like to withdraw from heroin? We have a story from a Reddit user who is now 4 years clean.

 Just one more little shot to shake this feeling so I can get some work done and get back on my feet, you need money, right?
 You can’t earn money laying in bed all day!
 It’ll cure this depression in a snap and you can go get a job and be normal for a day!
 Then you can actually be clean!”

 One of the most common things about heroin withdrawals it the bargaining with yourself.
+The negotiating between the part of you who wants to be clean and the part of you that wants to use is intense.
 You are your own worst enemy.
 So, what it’s like to withdraw from heroin?
 It’s like fighting with yourself.

 “You listen to those thoughts once and you’re back to square one.
 Then you start putting off getting clean again because you remember how much work it is.
 Then you waste another year preparing.
 You start to tell yourself: Maybe I just NEED this drug on the weekends, to be like everyone else.”

 The most insidious thing about this drug is those intrusive thoughts.
 It overrides the most logical centers of your brain and makes you really believe that you need that drug one more time.
 Or that it would be OK to use because “It’s just one last time.”
 Many addicts report getting high “one last time” for months on end.

 “Now you made it that next 6 months.
 Get ready for real life to come back.
 To come to terms with the new normal.
 You’re probably depressed, broke, with no support system.
 You might have a criminal record.
 Everything that sucks makes you feel immensely bad, everything good feels, at its best, merely ok because your internal gauge of what feels good is so out of whack.
 This last for a long time.
 No like a month or two.
 Like a year or two.
 It’s hard.